-It would therefore be desirable to have a technique for causing the two overlays to work together.
-In other words, network nodes should be capable of acting as Grid nodes in order to provide its resources such as network links and bandwidth in a Grid.
+It would, therefore, be desirable to have a technique for causing the two overlays to work together.
+In other words, network nodes should be capable of acting as Grid nodes in order to provide their resources such as network links and bandwidth in a Grid.

 SUMMARY OF THE INVENTION